huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 ![GKE Secret in the Google Cloud Console](./imgs/gke-secrets.png)

-More information on how to set Kubernetes secrets in a GKE Cluster at <https://cloud.google.com/secret-manager/docs/secret-manager-managed-csi-component>.
+More information on how to set Kubernetes secrets in a GKE Cluster check the [GKE Documentation - Specifying cluster version](https://cloud.google.com/secret-manager/docs/secret-manager-managed-csi-component).

 ## Deploy TGI on GKE